liamcolangelo/BASIC/README.md

 Use `basic -update` to run update.py

 Use `basic -updateTesting` to run updateToTesting.py which will update to a more recent branch that may not yet work.

+Use `basic -example` to run a guess the number demo